ThomasWorkOnline/Quark/README.md

 Use `Quark::Main()` as shown in this snippet below:

-Note: *On Windows, the app with launch without the console using the builtin WinMain() entry point (see EntryPoint.h for details)*
+Note: *On Windows distribution builds, the app with launch without the console using the builtin WinMain() entry point (see EntryPoint.h for details)*

 ```c++
 namespace Quark {